 All you have to do now is sit back and wait!
-Your car profile will be added to our daily sale and we’ll alert dealers so they can view it and make an offer if they like what they see.
+Your car profile will be added to our online sale and we’ll alert dealers so they can view it and make an offer if they like what they see.
 And it better be a good one, because any of the thousands of other dealers who visit our marketplace could beat them to your car, that’s how you get the best deal without having to haggle with a single dealer.
 We’ll be in touch when the sale ends to let you know your best deal.

 Collection time (right from home)